hleclerc/Sane_inter/_README.md

 async/await are cool but intrusive and procedural, whereas data driven would be more relevant.

-Besides, a runtime can’t be defined by a language, it has to be a library: needs are the same if you’re on the embeded world, if you’re developping a game, and so on…
+Besides, a runtime can't be defined by a language, it has to be a library: needs are the same if you're on the embeded world, if you're developping a game, and so on...